 We've worked hard, developing our course since 2003, to ensure it's the best hypnotherapy training programme available anywhere in the UK or elsewhere in the world.

-The Diploma in Cognitive-Behavioural Hypnotherapy qualification is a Level 4 award on the Government's National Qualification Framework (NQF).
+The Higher Diploma in Cognitive-Behavioural Hypnotherapy qualification is verified and accredited at equivalency to Level 5 on the Government's Regulated Qualifications Framework (RQF)

-The UK College are currently the first and only training school in the country to offer this award to its students.
+The UK College are currently the first and only training school in the country to offer a level 5 qualification in cognitive behavioural hypnotherap.

 In addition this hypnotherapy training is one of the only hypnotherapy courses approved by The British Psychological Society as recommended continuing professional development for psychologists.